Tabeeb1/Java-Projects/README.md

 Different projects which is built solely using java

-To run this programs, simple copy the code and paste it on any java ide
+To run this programs, simply copy the code and paste it on any java ide